nikhilkashid/slate/source/index.md

 Status Code | Status | Description
 --------- | ------- | -----------
-200 | OK |  Transaction completd successfully
+200 | OK |  Transaction completed successfully
-400 | BAD REQUEST | Bad request to the API due to invalid field or wrong format etc 401 | UNAUTHORIZED | Invalide authorisation
+400 | BAD REQUEST | Bad request to the API due to invalid field or wrong format etc 401 | UNAUTHORIZED | Invalid authorisation
 404 | NOT FOUND | The requested URL was not found 502,500,504 | SERVER ERROR | Server side error or internal Coinn errors found and captured